 7. Go On a Literacy Scavenger Hunt

 Literacy doesn’t just happen in a library.
 Practice literacy skills all over town with this scavenger hunt.
 Analyze billboards, create a guidebook to your town and even educationally eavesdrop.
 See the 16 scavenger hunt assignments now.

 If you’ve been using vocabulary songs and videos from The Word Up Project, your students now know at least one hundred new words!
 Challenge students to write skits, or a full-length play, that use as many of the words as possible.

 9. Hold a Math Facts Competition

-In our Math Rap songs, the second verse gives students opportunities to say the answer before the rapper.
+In our math units, the second verse gives students opportunities to say the answer before the rapper.
 Whether your students have mastered addition, subtraction, multiplication or division this year, challenge students to see how many problems they can solve before the rapper says the answer.
 See our math songs now.

 10. Investigate Environmental Changes

 As the temperatures heat up for summer, it is a good time to learn more about environmental science and changes.
 Begin with our song all about environmental change, and then assign small groups to research more information about different aspects of the environment.

 We hope these give you some fun ideas to wrap up the school year.
 Want in?
 Try Flocabulary in your school for free for up to 45 days, free.
 Get started below.